IBM/cat/README.md

 Inside the `\src` folder, we have enumerated the script folders in the order they are run:

-0. Data preparation
+1. Data preparation: prepares the data format
-1. Output generation
+2. Output generation

-    0. Generate alternative evaluations
-    1. Generate outputs
+    1. Generate alternative evaluations: creates multiple versions of the data
-    2. Evaluate outputs

-2. Output analysis

-There are no enumerations for *Data preparation* and *Output analysis*, because *Data preparation* only leaves the data in an specific format and *Output analysis* contains the files for generating the metrics after running *Output generation*.

-Initialy, prepare the data, then generate multiple versions of the data, which are the alternative evaluations.
-With those evaluations, generate the model outputs and, finally, evaluate those outputs to obtain results.
+    2. Generate outputs: generates model responses
+    3. Evaluate outputs: evaluates the responses

+3. Output analysis: computes metrics and graphs

 ## How to use
 We present an example with the **MMLU-Redux** dataset and the **TinyLlama** model (the default option).
 For other benchmarks and models, the scripts and command line instructions should be adapted accordingly.